henatan99/HTML-CSS-Capstone-Project/README.md

   - The front section is almost similar to the front section in the home page with little more detailed description about the concert.

-  - The upcoming section is a guid to the upcoming concerts.
+  - The upcoming section is a guide to the upcoming concerts.
 It has upcoming-header, upcoming-info and articles which has descriptive background images and the upcoming conert date and place.
 The articles have 100% width in small screens and they are flex-displayed with 50% width each in larger screens.

   - The footer is the same as that of the home page with little different in spacing.
 It has responsive featire in which the partners section is diplayed-none in larger screens.